 Leaving no box of granola bars unturned, she instilled in me the importance of being diligent.
 But even my faith in my ability to read ingredient labels couldn’t quiet that voice.
 What happens if I eat a peanut?

 By moving 900 miles away, I would be flying every time I came home, a logistical migraine for any food-allergic person.
 The only thing scarier than an allergic reaction is an allergic reaction at 30,000 feet.

 I would be living with roommates who might not grasp the severity of my allergy.
-I would be eating in a dining hall where cross-contamination would be a continuing risk.
+Meals would be in a dining hall, where cross-contamination would be a continuing risk.
 I had never wanted anything more in my life, but all of the anxiety-inducing thoughts rained down on my dream.
 Did I really have it in me to take on the challenge?

 I chose not to let my allergy stop me.
 It’s not my fault, it’s just how the peanut-free cookie crumbles.
 I began addressing every obstacle that stood between me and the Big Apple, the largest being flying.
-I chose to fly with United Airlines, since they don’t serve peanuts on their flights.
+Since United Airlines doesn’t serve peanuts on their flights, I chose to fly with that airline.
 They do serve almonds in the pricey seats, which won’t suit every allergic traveler, but the policy fits with my needs.